-The self-certification process allows the user to enter information and certify that their project is exempt from requiring a DEP permit.
+The self-certification process allows the user to enter information and certify that their single-family dock project is exempt from requiring a DEP permit.
 There is no fee for using ESSA self-cert.
-Types of exemptions available through Self-Certification are:
+Types of exemptions available through self-certification are:

-Statewide ERP allows users to submit any type of ERP verification of exemption or permit online.
+Statewide ERP allows users to submit any type of ERP verification of exemption or permit application online, and now includes the option to apply for a State 404 Program authorization at the same time.
 Users can upload supporting documents and pay processing fees online.
-Options also include submitting documentation and payment after the initial application has been submitted online.

 Verification of Exemptions: Submittal to request verification whether an activity qualifies for an exemption from the Environmental Resource Permit (ERP) requirements.